 The eligibility of a participant is screened several times.
 First, the recruitment material provides the criteria for participation (the subject screens her/himself).
 Second, the consent forms reminds those criteria (See section “Why am I invited to be part of this study?”).

 Note that the interviewer collects information about the subject only AFTER the consent form is signed.
-The first part of the interview is collecting information about the criteria (age and living in OSU residence hall).
+The first part of the interview is collecting information about the criteria.
 The interviewer is trained to stop the interview right away if either of those criteria is not met.

 Methods and Procedures

-In order to assess the current state of knowledge of OSU student residents, we will conduct individual interviews.
+In order to assess the current state of knowledge of the OSU population, we will conduct individual interviews.
 These interview will take the form of a “semi-structured interview”, as described in Jennifer Preece’s book, “Interaction Design” (2002, John Wiley & Sons).
 This technique involves a preplanned set of questions, but then interviewees are prompted with neutral questions for more information depending on their answers, until no more information can be elicited.

 The interview is divided in three parts ordered as follow